Romantic fall getaways in Ontario

 Lake Erie ports of call

-With the throngs of summer beachgoers gone, the sandy beaches along the Lake Erie shoreline like Port Dover, Port Burwell and Port Stanley become the perfect destination for couples.
+With the throngs of summer beachgoers gone, the sandy beaches along the Lake Erie shoreline, including Port Dover, Port Burwell and Port Stanley, become the perfect destination for couples.

-Witness the fall bird migration, stroll the quaint beach towns, browse shops like Yellow Brick Pottery, visit the Hounds of Erie boutique winery and enjoy wholesome, locally sourced food at Solo on Main.
+Witness the fall bird migration at Port Buwell, stroll the quaint beach towns, browse shops like Yellow Brick Pottery, visit the Hounds of Erie boutique winery and enjoy wholesome, locally sourced food at Solo on Main.

-Stay: Homegrown Hideaway offers two secluded, luxury glamping sites near Port Dover and operates until mid-October, select from the couple’s packages at Long Point Eco Adventures or opt for a room at the Erie Beach Hotel in Port Dover.
+Where to stay: Homegrown Hideaway offers two secluded, luxury glamping sites near Port Dover and operates until mid-October.
+Select from the couple’s packages at Long Point Eco Adventures or opt for a room at the Erie Beach Hotel in Port Dover.

 Fall in love with Niagara-on-the-Lake

 Historic architecture, lovely vineyards, wine-inspired cuisine and lake and river views make it easy to fall in love with Niagara-on-the-Lake.
-Add world-class theatre at the Shaw Festival, a country cooking class at Strewn Winery and a spa treatment at 100 Fountain Spa for a memorable getaway.
+Add world-class theatre at the Shaw Festival, a country cooking class at Strewn Winery and a spa treatment at 100 Fountain Spa to your getaway itinerary for a memorable getaway.

 Discover Hamilton’s natural and cultural wonders

-Visit Puddicombe Farm & Winery in Winona to pick-your-own seasonal fruit and purchase wine or cider and a fresh bouquet of flowers from Fresh Farms Market.
+Visit Puddicombe Farm & Winery in Winona to pick-your-own seasonal fruit, sip wine or cider and grab a bite on the patio.
+Along the way, buy a fresh bouquet of flowers from Fresh Farms Market.
 Ridge Road Winery in Stoney Creek is also worth a visit for wine lovers.
 Follow up with creative burgers and tacos at Betula Restaurant in Dundas.

 Country loving in St. Jacobs

-Follow the St. Jacobs Art Walk to beautiful wall murals, paintings and poems that reflect the inviting country culture of the area.
+Follow the St. Jacobs Art Walk to observe beautiful murals, paintings and poems that reflect the inviting country culture of the area.
 Discover one-of-a-kind finds and delicious treats in the village of St. Jacobs and at the St. Jacobs Market.
+Hike alongside the Elora Gorge to scenic overlooks and cliff views.

 Explore the urban villages of Mississauga

-From the intimate ambiance of dining in a historical house at Chelsea Restaurant to the bustle, buzz and enticing aromas at Bar Catalina, a busy Spanish tapas bar to the homemade Hungarian Chimney cakes, pastries and other take-out treats at Eva’s Original, there’s lots of choice when it comes to where to eat and drink.
+From the intimate ambiance of dining in a historical house at Chelsea Restaurant to tasting fresh, specialty seafood overlooking the Port Credit river at Snug Harbour, to the homemade Hungarian Chimney cakes, pastries and other take-out treats at Eva’s Original, there’s plenty of choice when it comes to where to eat and drink.
 For an extra special cocktail, check out the creations at Door FiftyFive.

-Stay: The upscale Glenerin Inn & Spa offers a selection of packages, including romantic getaway with dinner and a couple’s spa retreat.
+Where to stay: The upscale Glenerin Inn & Spa offers a selection of packages, including a romantic getaway with dinner and a couple’s spa retreat.

-More than just a spa, Thermëa in Whitby is a brand new wellness village replete with thermotherapy, massage, and other rejuvenating treatments, fresh farm-to-table cuisine and a biërgarden.
-Dress code is bathrobe.
+More than just a spa, Thermëa in Whitby is a wellness village replete with thermotherapy, massage and other rejuvenating treatments, fresh farm-to-table cuisine and a biërgarden.
+The dress code is a bathrobe.

 Waterfall, art and apple trails await in Georgian Bay

-Stay: Overlooking Walters Falls, Falls Inn & Spa is a great spot to appreciate the fall colour as well—with onsite trails that connect to the Bruce Trail.
-Or book your stay at the Dragonfly Dreams Inn in Midland.
+Where to stay: Overlooking Walters Falls, Falls Inn & Spa is a great spot to appreciate the falls and autumnal colour, with onsite trails that connect to the Bruce Trail.
+Or book your stay at the Dragonfly Dreams Inn, a Victorian Century home Bed & Breakfast in the heart of Midland’s quaint cottage town.

 Tour the hills of Northumberland

-Stay: For some pampering, head to Ste.
-Anne’s Spa in Grafton or dial up the romance at Black River Retreat, an ultra private luxury cabin in the woods near Tweed that hosts just one (or two) couples at a time.
+Where to stay: For some pampering, head to Ste.
+Anne’s Spa in Grafton or dial up the romance at Black River Retreat, an ultra-private luxury cabin in the woods near Tweed that hosts just one (or two) couples at a time.

 Wine down in Wellington

-Fresh, regional food, amazing wine, serene lake views, live music and local art all on the agenda in Prince Edward County.
-From your home base in the village of Wellington, visit the Wellington Farmers’ Market, book a guided wine tour and enjoy Mexican fare at La Condesa or the thoughtful Japanese selection and whisky list at Koenji Whisky Bar.
-Follow the Arts Trail to local studios and galleries and check the live performance schedule at The Eddie or Hayloft Dancehall.
+Visit the Wellington Farmers’ Market, book a guided wine tour and enjoy Mexican fare at La Condesa.
+Peruse the Arts Trail to local studios and galleries and check the live performance schedule at Hayloft Dancehall.

-Stay: The Lakeside Motel, the Drake Devonshire, Drake Motor Inn and Wander The Resort all provide unforgettable getaway stays.
+Where to stay: The Lakeside Motel, the Drake Devonshire, Drake Motor Inn and Wander the Resort all provide unforgettable getaway stays.

-From the counties of Prescott and Russell to Stormont, Dundas and Glengarry, the countryside east of Ottawa towards the St. Lawrence River is home to some of Ontario’s most intriguing history and culture.
-In fact, communities in this region were established almost 20 years before the Canada was officially founded as a nation.
+From the counties of Prescott and Russell to Stormont, Dundas and Glengarry, the countryside east of Ottawa in Southeastern Ontario towards the St. Lawrence River is home to intriguing history and culture.
+In fact, communities in this region were established almost 20 years before Canada was officially founded as a nation.

 Romantic retreats along the Rideau Heritage Route

-Stay: North of Perth, Clyde Hall is a heritage inn overlooking the Clyde River and located next to Timber Run Golf Course.
+Where to stay: North of Perth, Clyde Hall is a heritage Bed & Breakfast overlooking the Clyde River and located next to Timber Run Golf Course.
 Nevis Estate B&B is another beautiful heritage country option.

 Expand your horizons in Parry Sound